-This preliminary short form prospectus contains forward-looking statements within the meaning of Canadian securities laws that reflect the current expectations of management regarding our future growth, results of operations, performance and business prospects and opportunities.
+This short form prospectus contains forward-looking statements within the meaning of Canadian securities laws that reflect the current expectations of management regarding our future growth, results of operations, performance and business prospects and opportunities.
 See "Business of the Trust - Business Overview" and "Risk Factors".
-Forwardlooking statements are only predictions and are not guarantees of performance.
-Wherever possible, words such as "may", "would", "could", "will", "believe", "expect", "estimate", "endeavour" and similar expressions have been used to identify these forward-looking statements.
+Forward-looking statements are only management's beliefs, expectations and intentions and are not guarantees of performance.
+Wherever possible, words such as "may", "would", "could", "will", "believe", "expect", "estimate", "endeavour", "intend" and similar expressions have been used to identify these forward-looking statements.
 These statements reflect management's beliefs with respect to future events and are based on information currently available to management.
 Forward-looking statements involve significant known and unknown risks, uncertainties and assumptions.
-Important assumptions relating to the forward-looking statements contained in this preliminary short form prospectus include expansions, capital expenditures, competitive conditions, general economic conditions and current levels of distributions.
-Many factors could cause our actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements, including, without limitation, risks and uncertainties related to our previously announced proposed arrangement involving NorRock Realty Finance Corporation ("NorRock") and including the satisfaction of the conditions precedent to consummate the arrangement with NorRock (see "Recent Developments"), risks and uncertainties regarding our status as a "real estate investment trust" as a result of the acquisition of the NorRock assets, risks and uncertainties relating to the closing of the property purchases described in "Recent Developments" (the "Proposed Purchases"), our expectations regarding increases in revenue and operating funds available to us as a result of the Proposed Purchases, our expectations regarding the entering into of management agreements in respect of the Proposed Purchases, our expectations regarding future occupancy rates of our properties, and including those risks and uncertainties discussed under the heading "Risk Factors" and elsewhere in our documents incorporated by reference.
-Should one or more of these risks or uncertainties materialize, or should assumptions underlying the forward-looking statements prove incorrect, actual results, performance or achievements could vary materially from those expressed or implied by the forward-looking statements contained in this preliminary short form prospectus.
-These factors should be considered carefully and prospective investors should not place undue reliance on the forward-looking statements.
-Although the forward-looking statements contained in this preliminary short form prospectus are based upon what management currently believes to be reasonable assumptions, we cannot assure prospective investors that actual results, performance or achievements will be consistent with these forwardlooking statements.
+Important assumptions relating to the forwardlooking statements contained in this short form prospectus include expansions, capital expenditures, competitive conditions, general economic conditions and current levels of distributions.
+Many factors could cause our actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements, including, without limitation, risks and uncertainties relating to the closing of the property purchases described in "Recent Developments" (the "Proposed Purchases"), our expectations regarding increases in revenue and operating funds available to us as a result of the Proposed Purchases, our expectations regarding the entering into of management agreements in respect of the Proposed Purchases, our expectations regarding future occupancy rates of our properties, and including those risks and uncertainties discussed under the heading "Risk Factors" and elsewhere in our documents incorporated by reference.
+Should one or more of these risks or uncertainties materialize, or should assumptions underlying the forward-looking statements prove incorrect, actual results, performance or achievements could vary materially from those expressed or implied by the forward-looking statements contained in this short form prospectus.
+These factors should be considered carefully and prospective investors should not place undue reliance on the forwardlooking statements.
+Although the forward-looking statements contained in this short form prospectus are based upon what management currently believes to be reasonable assumptions, we cannot assure prospective investors that actual results, performance or achievements will be consistent with these forward-looking statements.

-These forward-looking statements are made as of the date of this preliminary short form prospectus or, in the case of documents incorporated by reference herein, as of the date of such documents, and we do not intend, and do not assume any obligation, to update these forward-looking statements, except as required by law.
+These forward-looking statements are made as of the date of this short form prospectus or, in the case of documents incorporated by reference herein, as of the date of such documents, and we do not intend, and do not assume any obligation, to update these forward-looking statements, except as required by law.
 We cannot assure you that such statements will prove to be accurate as actual results and future events could differ materially from those anticipated in such statements.
 Investors are cautioned that forward-looking statements are not guarantees of future performance and accordingly investors are cautioned not to put undue reliance on forward-looking statements due to the inherent uncertainty therein.

-NON-IFRS FINANCIAL MEASURES
+NON-IFRS AND NON-GAAP FINANCIAL MEASURES